Getting Started with JS/TS

 The Results

 object contains the output of your deployment.
-The number, type and value of your outputs depend on the deployment you are running,
+The number of outputs, their type and values depends on the deployment you are running and the inputs and parameters you provided.

-By default, your results will contains all the outputs returned by the first leaf task in your workflow.
-In the common usecase where your workflow is a simple chain of algorithms, this will correspond to the outputs of the last algorithm of the chain.
+By default, the results will contains all outputs returned by the first leaf task in your workflow.
+In the common use case where your workflow is a simple chain of algorithms (or just one), this will correspond to the outputs of the last algorithm of the chain.

 Tracking progress